Text, logo

 Facilitator Description

-Aumony Dahl received her Master’s degree in Exceptional Children from Western Washington University.
-She is certified to teach in K–12 Special Education with an additional endorsement in Early Childhood Special Education.
+Early Childhood: Infant & Toddler Mental Health has been developed by Aumony Dahl, MS/ED, the instructor of record.
+Aumony received her master’s degree in Exceptional Children from Western Washington University.
+She is certified to teach in K–12 Special Education with an additional endorsement in P–3 Early Childhood Special Education.
 Aumony began her career working as an elementary special education teacher for several years.
-She is currently an instructor in the Special Education Department at Western Washington University, teaching a variety of classes on topics related to early childhood special education, students with complex special needs, assessment and evaluation, and program planning.
-Aumony is also a supervisor for practicum students who are training to become teachers.
-In addition to this course, Aumony has authored other courses in this Early Childhood series—Early Childhood: Program Planning and Early Childhood: Family-Centered Services.
-Please contact Professor Dahl if you have course content or examination questions.
+She then served as a senior instructor in the Special Education Department at Western Washington University for over 22 years, where she taught a variety of classes on topics related to early childhood special education, students with complex special needs, assessment and evaluation, and program planning.
+While at WWU Aumony also enjoyed her role as a field supervisor for practicum students who were training to become teachers.
+Recently, Aumony decided she was ready to get back in the classroom, and she is now serving as a special education preschool teacher in an Inclusive Early Learning Center where there is never a dull moment!
+In addition to this course, Aumony has authored two other courses in this Early Childhood series: Early Childhood: Family-Centered Services and Early Childhood: Program Planning.

 Instructor Description